Product Information Management (PIM)

 How PIM works on Shopify

-On Shopify, a PIM like Apimio connects via OAuth, pulls products into a canonical Catalogue Hub, lets you enrich and validate them, then syncs back to one or many stores in real time.
+On Shopify, a PIM like Apimio connects via OAuth, pulls products into a canonical Catalog Hub, lets you enrich and validate them, then syncs back to one or many stores in real time.
 Quality Guard scores completeness so incomplete products never publish, and AI generates spec-grounded descriptions, alt text, and translations.